Increasing uptake of plant-rich diets

 How we are helping

-We work with a range of food businesses (from farmers, to supermarkets, restaurants and caterers) to develop, obtain and monitor commitments to grow, serve and sell more veg as part of our Peas Please project.
+We're running a campaign to shift attitudes towards beans and work with a range of food businesses (from supermarkets to restaurants and caterers) to develop, obtain and monitor commitments to serve and sell more beans as part of our forthcoming beans project.

-We support policy-making by generating robust data and evidence on UK vegetable production and consumption, communicating this effectively, and advocating for improvements to Government schemes that support the UK’s horticulture sector and consumption of fruit and veg among children and low income groups.
+We support policy-making by generating robust data and evidence on the production and consumption of meat and more plant-rich foods and diets, communicating this effectively, and advocating for improvements to Government schemes that support the UK’s horticulture sector and consumption of plant foods among children and low income groups.

-Our sister organisation, Veg Power, which we founded, uses advertising and creative communications to inspire children to adopt vegetable loving habits that they will keep for life and in turn pass on to their own children.
-We are aiming to change the ingrained social and cultural norms that mean veggies are often viewed as somehow less appealing than the alternatives.
+Our sister organisation, Veg Power, which we founded, uses advertising and creative communications to inspire children to adopt vegetable and bean loving habits that they will keep for life and in turn pass on to their own children.
+We are aiming to change the ingrained social and cultural norms that mean veggies and beans are often viewed as somehow less appealing than the alternatives.

-We build strong relationships with civil society organisations and academic researchers to build a network of partners working together to generate and implement evidence and policy solutions to drive up consumption of veg.
-Our work as part of the SHEFS (Sustainable and Healthy Food Systems) research consortium and through our Peas Please project both support this ambition.
+We build strong relationships with civil society organisations and academic researchers to build a network of partners working together to generate and implement evidence and policy solutions to boost uptake of plant-rich diets.

 Increasing veg sales and consumption